NBISweden/workshop-reproducible-research/pages/git/git-3-committing-changes.md

 rm Dockerfile
 ```

 * Run `git status`.
-As you can see, git tells us that the file is deleted, but
+As you can see, Git tells us that the file is deleted, but
   that the deletion is not committed.
 In the same way as we commit edits to
   files, we need to commit a deletion of a file: